Skip to content

 The application trains in two stages:

-1. The Coarse Stage where the application learns the base static Gaussian models without deformation.
+1. Coarse Stage — learns the base static Gaussian model without deformation.

-2. The Fine Stage where a temporal deformation network model is added for dynamic tissue modeling.
+2. Fine Stage — adds the temporal deformation network for dynamic tissue modeling.

 The training uses: